BY CARMELLA PADILLA

 The song held a story of human experience.
 Its mournful melody traced the grief, grit, and grace of los Gitanos, the Gypsies, expressing centuries of persecution, resistance, and, ultimately, survival.
 The song was pure emotion, the sound of the soul itself.

-“Originally, flamenco was not performed before an audience,” wrote Nicolasa Chávez in The Spirit of Flamenco: From Spain to New Mexico, the companion publication to the exhibition Flamenco: From Spain to New Mexico, on view at the Museum of International Folk Art through September 10, 2017.
+“Originally, flamenco was not performed before an audience,” wrote Nicolasa Chávez in The Spirit of Flamenco: From Spain to New Mexico, the companion publication to the exhibition Flamenco: From Spain to New Mexico.
 “Flamencos, those who are part of the flamenco community, were not professional performers but everyday people.”

 Leading the conversation was the male cantaor or female cantaora.
 Their emotional oral histories and community narratives called family and friends to the kitchen table or the street corner to listen.
 The singer’s distinctive inflection and vibrant vocal trill inspired spontaneous dance with individuals engaging directly with the singer, who steered the mood, tempo, and direction.
 Theirs was an intimate, stripped-down interaction that utilized the body’s basic instruments, from percussive footwork, to rhythmic palmas (hand clapping) and finger snapping, to graceful floreos, arm and hand movements.
 Occasionally, the bang of a wooden staff or cane on the floor or the clink of a blacksmith’s martillo (hammer) on an anvil enhanced the beat.